Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 2. **Architecture Approval:** New architectures, or substantial changes to existing ones, MUST be approved by the *IT security function* and respective architecture function before initial implementation is allowed to begin.

 3. **Release Gate:**
-    - Initial releases (go live) for applications with *risk class >= [HIGH]*, MUST pass a security sign-off by the *IT security function* before they are allowed to deployed in the production environment.
+    - Initial releases (go live) for applications with *risk class >= [HIGH]*, MUST pass a security sign-off by the *IT security function* before they are allowed to deployed in the prod environment.
     - All releases SHOULD be automatically tested against a security policy before deployment in prod environment to prevent deployment of artifacts with severe security violations.
     - Security findings MUST be mitigated or managed before a new application release is allowed to be deployed in a prod or pre-prod:
         - For  *risk class >= [HIGH]*, findings with *criticality >= [MEDIUM]* (or CVSS[^2] v3 Score >= 5.0)
         - For  *risk class < [HIGH]*, findings with a *criticality >= [HIGH]* (or CVSS[^2] v3 Score >= 7.0)
     - Violation of release requirements MUST require an approval (e.g. a risk acceptance) to be overruled.

-4. **Document Gate Decisions:** Gate decisions MUST be documented.
-This CAN be done in a ticket or log entry.

 [^1]: [SAFECode](https://safecode.org/wp-content/uploads/2017/05/SAFECode_TM_Whitepaper.pdf) provides a good security indicator.
 It defines security-relevant changes as “any additions or changes in security controls and functionality”.
 Examples are (1) Authentication (adding or changing an authentication method, or mechanism), (2) Authorization (Shifting the trust relationships between any components or actors in the system (change of user levels, change of data access permissions, etc or adding or changing an authorization method, or mechanism), (3) logging, monitoring and alerting (adding or changing application monitoring, business analytics and insight, auditing, and compliance requirements or forensics), and (4) cryptography (adding or changing cryptographic functionality: hashing algorithms, salt, encryption/decryption algorithms, SSL/TLS configuration, key management, etc).